There is no Enriques surface over the integers

-As $f_i$ is trigonalizable, the eigenvalues actually satisfy $\alpha\in\QQ_l$.
-Since $\ZZ_l$ is integrally closed in its field of fractions, we even have $\alpha\in \ZZ_l$.
-Now consider the local noetherian ring $R=\ZZ_{(l)}$ attached to the prime ideal $\primid=(l)$, whose formal completion is $\hat{R}=\ZZ_l$.
-The latter contains the finite $R$-modules $M=R[\alpha]$ and $N=R$.
-According to \cite{Nagata 1962}, Corollary 17.10 we have $\hat{N}\cap M=N$ inside the formal completion $\hat{M}$.
-From this we infer $\alpha\in \ZZ_{(l)}$.
-Since $\ZZ$ is integrally closed in its field of fraction, we actually have $\alpha\in \ZZ$, which finally gives $\alpha=\pm q^{i/2}$.
-The assertion on the zeta function follows.
+and the assertion on the zeta function follows.
 Expanding \eqref{zeta function} and \eqref{simple zeta function} as formal power series in $t$ and comparing linear terms, we get the statement on the number of rational points.
+Since $b_0=1$ the set $X(\FF_q)$ must be non-empty.